jessedhillon/Classic-Gaming/README.md

 -----

 1. Clone this repo into `~/.boxee/UserData/apps/com.devazero.classic_gaming/`
+2. Create a MySQL database for storing configuration and ROM information.
+3. Edit `connect` in `classic_gaming.py` so it has your database details.
-2. Define an emulator with `cg_tool.py`, *e.g.*, this is how to define ZSNES:
+4. Define an emulator with `cg_tool.py`, *e.g.*, this is how to define ZSNES:

     `$ cg_tool.py define snes '/usr/bin/zsnes {rom_path}'`

-3. Import ROMs into the system with:
+5. Import ROMs into the system with:

-    `$ cg_tool.py import snes /media/share/ROMs/snes/`
+    `$ cg_tool.py import snes 'Super NES' /media/share/ROMs/snes/`

   * For best results, your ROM filename should be the name of the game.
 The script will attempt to identify ROMs by searching their filenames on GameFAQs.
-4. Launch Boxee and run the app.
+6. Launch Boxee and run the app.
 The ROMs you imported should now be in there.
 Screenshots, descriptions and box covers will be grabbed from the GameFAQs website.

 Roadmap
 -------